RianaMalhotra/TelMe/README.md

 ---

 ## Features
-- **User Input Handling**: Collects user details including city, days since joining, plan changes, and current plans.
+- **User Input Handling**: Collects user details including city, days since joining, and number of plan changes.
 - **K-means Clustering**: Assigns the user to an appropriate cluster based on input.
 - **Logistic Regression**: Recommends the ideal plan for the user.
 - **Flask Backend API**: Handles form submissions and API requests.